Quick Navigation Guide

 Lifestyle Democracy seeks to meet you where you are in terms of your understanding of democracy and help you get to where you want to be.
 It is not about reaching a utopian society.
 It is a journey about discovering how to build stronger democracies tomorrow starting today.

 Lifestyle Democracy is not about Democrats vs. Republicans or left vs. right wing politics (or whatever other dimensions).
 Democracy is more than just a political system.
 It is more than just having free and fair elections.

 Democracy is a lifestyle, a way to live our lives where we engage in the continuous process of democratization, a continuous process of improving the state of our democracies, be it at home, at the workplace or in the government.
 It is a process of individual and collective (self)empowerment.

 Join the movement and let us learn together to live and build democracies, one day at a time.

-how am i going to deliver on this vision?
+how are we going to deliver on this vision?

-There are six ways that I seek to deliver this vision:
+There are six ways that we seek to deliver this vision:

 About me – the two experiences that inspired me to start the journey towards lifestyle democracy